rstudio/shiny-workflows/README.md

   * Parameters:
     * `extra-packages`: Installs extra packages not listed in the `DESCRIPTION` file to be installed.
 Link: https://github.com/r-lib/actions/tree/v2/setup-r-dependencies
     * `cache-version`: The cache key to be used.
 Link: https://github.com/r-lib/actions/tree/v2/setup-r-dependencies
     * `pandoc-version`: Sets the pandoc version to be installed.
-Link: https://github.com/r-lib/actions/tree/master/setup-pandoc
+Link: https://github.com/r-lib/actions/tree/HEAD/setup-pandoc .
+Defaults to `3.x` which installs a recent 3.x version of pandoc.
+(Similar behavior for `2.x`.)
     * `check-title`: If set, will disable `rmarkdown`'s check for having the vignette title and the document title match
 * `routine.yaml`
   * Performs many common tasks for packages in the shiny-verse and commits them back to the repo